 Have Questions About Your R&D Eligibility?

-Our team can run a no-obligation eligibility scoping call to identify whether your activities meet the section 355-25 tests before you commit to an AusIndustry registration.
+We can run a no-obligation eligibility scoping call to test your activities against the section 355-25 criteria before you commit to an AusIndustry registration.

-Activities related to gambling and tobacco are now excluded from the R&D Tax Incentive for income years starting on or after 1 July 2025, per business.gov.au.
-Documentation expectations have also tightened, with AusIndustry and the ATO emphasising contemporaneous records of hypotheses, experiments, observations, and evaluations.
+Activities related to gambling and tobacco are excluded from the R&D Tax Incentive for income years starting on or after 1 July 2025.
+Documentation expectations have also tightened, with AusIndustry and the ATO expecting contemporaneous records of hypotheses, experiments, observations and evaluations rather than records reconstructed at claim time.

-Companies that integrate R&DTI planning with broader tax planning and business advisory and forecasting tend to capture more eligible expenditure and avoid late-stage scoping issues.
+The exclusions are set out on the program page at business.gov.au, with eligibility detail in the program overview.
+In our experience, claims rarely fail on the science; they fail on the records.
+Companies that integrate R&DTI planning with broader tax planning and business advisory and forecasting capture more eligible expenditure and avoid late-stage scoping problems.

 Key takeaway